You only get one head – look after it!

 More About Standards

 All hats must be CE marked, i.e. declaring compliance with the regulations implementing the European Community Directive 89.626EC (Statutory Instrument 1992 no: 3139).
 All hats to the above standards will have a CE mark firmly attached inside them.
 A CE mark is not a hat safety standard.

 When a Quality Assurance Mark is displayed on the hat it:

 - gives the user visible evidence of the helmet’s quality, safety and performance as defined in the specification

-- Shows the helmets are independently and regularly batch tested by BSI to the appropriate specification.
+- shows the helmets are independently and regularly batch tested by the relevant company or organisation to the appropriate specification